Jackie had a pained, guilty look on her face. “I don’ mean to talk to myself. I didn’ know, I didn’ know. I’m sorry. Are you mad at me?”

 “Okay, I’ll try.”

 Jackie didn’t regard talking to herself as an adult behavior, and she thought it jeopardized her chances for what she hoped to do some day: move out of the semi-independent home and into her own place.
-Such a move, by increasing her responsibilities, might enhance her self-esteem, though it might also deepen her retreat into herself.
+Such a move, by increasing her independence, might enhance her self-esteem, though it might also deepen her retreat into herself.
 Beyond that, she was clear about what she wanted to be: first a girlfriend, then a wife, finally a mother.
 She loved babies, and especially enjoyed caring for her sister Mary’s young children.

 One day Jackie and I were sitting in the lunchroom, talking.
 She mentioned the town where most of her family now lived, so I asked when was the last time she’d been there.